Here are 12 of our family’s favorite books for 12-year-olds, some are classics, some brand new.

 I don’t know about you but I’m in awe every time I walk into a bookstore.
 So many up and coming authors are writing so many truly outstanding books.

-If you’ve read or decide to read any of these books, I’d love to hear your thoughts about them in the comment section below.
+If you’ve read or decide to read any of these books for 12-year-olds, I’d love to hear your thoughts about them in the comment section below!

 And yes, I know.
-We’ve interrupted our 3-part series on Vaxxed.
+If you follow this blog, we’ve interrupted our 3-part series on Vaxxed.
 I’ll post the summary of the local panel discussion on this blog next week.

 The five Penderwicks and their dog Hound go to Arundel for their summer vacation.
 Despite a dangerous encounter with a bull, Mrs. Tifton’s obsession with her gardens, and Dexter Dupree’s unkindness, Batty, Jane, Skye, and Rosalind have the time of their lives.
 Many tears are shed.
 Many mistakes are made.
 Much worry is had by all.